vircadia/vircadia-metaverse/docs/NotesOnDevelopment.md

 ## Metaverse-Server

-I do my development of the metaverse-server on a Windows10 box running Visual Studio 2019.
+I do my development of the metaverse-server on a Linux box using NodeJS version 14.
-This gets me hands-on with the source for modification and debugging.
 If I am running the server as a separate service, I build a [Docker] image and run it in a [DigitalOcean] droplet.
 Refer to [Running Docker Image] for the latter case.
 What follows is